 Unfortunately, due to the current COVID-19 pandemic, we are unable to hold any face-to-face events.
-However we are holding a number of webinars – see below for more information and sign up for our newsletter to stay up to date with news, events and activities.
+However we are continuing to host events online.
+Check this page for updates on our forthcoming events and recordings of our previous webinars.

 Defending the Rule of Law: Costs & Privileges

-To mark the Day of the Endangered Lawyer, LAP is co-hosting a webinar with Peace Brigades International (PBI) UK and the Alliance for Lawyers at Risk to shine a light on the vital and often dangerous work of lawyers in regions where the rule of law is weak and connect international efforts to strengthen human rights around the world.
-The webinar will be chaired by first president of the UK Supreme Court Lord Phillips and feature a screening of the latest film produced by Manu Valcarce on the challenges lawyers face in upholding the rule of law.
+To mark the Day of the Endangered Lawyer, LAP co-hosted a webinar with Peace Brigades International (PBI) UK and the Alliance for Lawyers at Risk to shine a light on the vital and often dangerous work of lawyers in regions where the rule of law is weak and connect international efforts to strengthen human rights around the world.
+The webinar was be chaired by first president of the UK Supreme Court Lord Phillips and featured a screening of the latest film produced by Manu Valcarce on the challenges lawyers face in upholding the rule of law.

 Feminist Principles in Governance